Mondoue/Secure-Programming-Flask/README.md

 A project made for a Secure Programming class

 # How to Install
-Make a virtual environmente for Python
+Make a virtual environment for Python

 Then Run
 ```